griffithlab/rnabio.org/_posts/0000-08-01-Installation.md

 ## [SAMtools](http://www.htslib.org/)
 Installation type: build C++ binary from source code using `make`.

 The following tool is installed by downloading a compressed archive using `wget`, decompressing it using `bunzip2`, unpacking the archive using `tar`, and building the source code using `make` to run compiler commands in the "Makefile" provided with the tool.
 When `make` is run without options, it attempts the "default goal" in the make file which is the first "target" defined.
 In this case the first "target" is `:all`.
 Once the build is complete, we test that it worked by attempting to execute the `samtools` binary.
+Remember that the `./` in `./samtools` tells the commandline that you want to execute the `samtools` binary in the current directory.
+We do this because there may be other `samtools` binaries in our PATH.
+Try `which samtools` to see the samtools binary that appears first in our PATH and therefore will be the one used when we specify `samtools` without specifying a particular location of the binary.

 ```bash
 cd $RNA_HOME/student_tools/